Dedicated team vs. extended team: Which model is best for your project?

 That’s why outsourcing, outstaffing, and IT staff augmentation have become increasingly popular among organizations of all sizes.
 In fact, of the $92.5 billion in contracts generated by global outsourcing firms, $66.5 billion came from information technology (IT) services.
 Business process outsourcing made up the remaining $26 billion in total contract values.

 To get the most out of your outsourcing budget, it’s important to choose the right staff augmentation model for extending your team.
-In this article, we’ll look at the two main options along with their pros and cons, and help you decide which one is best for your needs.
+In this article, we’ll look at the two main organizational model options along with their pros and cons, and help you decide which one is best for your needs.

-There are two basic models for IT outsourcing:
+There are two basic models for IT outsourcing: dedicated software development team and extended development team.

 What is a Dedicated Software Development Team?

 A dedicated development team is a group of skilled software developers who work exclusively on a particular software project or set of tasks.
-The dedicated team operates as part of your in-house team and is 100% focused on your projects and strategic initiatives.
+The dedicated team model operates as part of your in-house team and is 100% focused on your projects and strategic initiatives.
 The service provider has all the dedicated personnel required to help you complete tasks and projects over an extended period of time.

 A dedicated development team for hire is ideal for complex projects that: